JustIrish/event-planner/README.md

 ## <ul>Main functionality:</ul>

 <li>On the main page, you can view all upcoming events.</li>
+<li>You can also filter events by category or sort them by date or priority on the main page</li>
+<li>Search for events by keyword is implemented</li>
 <li>It is possible to add a new event by filling out the information form and choosing the priority and category of the event.</li>

 ![Create event page](./src/images/create-event-page.jpg)